bitovi/academy/src/angular/2-building-first-app/building-first-app.md

 </tabset>
 ```

+We also set the standalone option to `false`.

+Standalone Angular apps drop modules in favor of <a href="https://angular.io/guide/standalone-components">Standalone Components</a> and have a slightly simpler architecture.
+While new Angular apps default to standalone `true`, for the purposes of this training we will still use <a href="https://angular.io/guide/architecture-modules">Angular Modules</a>.

 There are [several more helpful properties](https://angular.io/cli/new) that customize how a project is set up.

 ## Looking at Our Generated Workspace